 Ben still maintains close connections with the Gotschall family’s 1,300-acre ranch in north-central Nebraska, where he raises and breeds some cattle alongside his father’s pasture-based dairy herd.

-Davey Road Ranch’s AWA-certified pastured beef and cheese is available direct from the farm, as well as at local restaurants, stores and farmers’ markets.
-Contact Ben to make an appointment or to receive delivery to the Omaha or Lincoln areas at email@example.com or (402) 783-0377, or visit AWA’s Online Directory for your nearest supplier.
-To learn more about Davey Road Ranch, visit www.daveyroadranch.com or www.facebook.com/DaveyRoadRanch.
+Davey Road Ranch’s AWA-certified pastured beef and cheese is available direct from the farm at www.daveyroadranch.com.
+Contact Ben at firstname.lastname@example.org or (402) 783-0377 to make an appointment or to receive delivery to the Omaha or Lincoln areas.
+To learn more about Davey Road Ranch, visit www.facebook.com/DaveyRoadRanch.